Adrienne Maree Brown: Books and contributions to books

-In September 2021, Brown published the novella Grievers, her first long-form work of published fiction.
+In September 2021, Brown published the novella Grievers, her first long-form work of fiction.

 Music

 On March 25, 2021, Brown released an EP titled The Sabbatical Suite.
 It consists of five songs written on sabbatical in 2020, over beats by her musician friend J-Mythos.
 She has called it "a small odd intimate music project".
+She also provided background vocals on the 2023 album Javelin by Sufjan Stevens.

 Podcasts

-Alongside Autumn Brown, Brown runs the podcast, How to Survive the End of the World, which seeks to learn "from the apocalypse with grace, rigor and curiosity" and is currently in its 5th season, as of 2021.
+Alongside her sister Autumn Brown, Brown runs the podcast How to Survive the End of the World, which seeks to learn "from the apocalypse with grace, rigor and curiosity" and is currently in its 5th season, as of 2021.

 In June 2020, Brown and Toshi Reagon began hosting the podcast Octavia's Parables, which gives an in-depth dive into Octavia E. Butler's Parable of the Sower and Parable of the Talents.

+On June 23, 2022, Brown appeared on On Being with Krista Tippett on an episode called "We are in a time of new suns".

 Work as a doula

 Brown also works as a doula.
 She identifies as a "radical doula", because she sees it as part of her activism.